Clinacuity/CliniDeID/README.md

 - data/models/svm/svmModel-U3-FullSplit
 - data/models/mira/mira-U3-FullSplit

-JavaFX is used by this project.
+JavaFX is used in this project.

-To build the package from the CliniDeID folder: mvn clean package -DskipTests
+To build the package from the CliniDeID folder:
+'''
+mvn clean package -DskipTests
+'''
+(tests can be run but may fail due to missing data files)
+'''
+./scripts/makeDeployGenericZip.sh
+'''
-(tests can be run but may fail due to missing data files) ./scripts/makeDeployGenericZip.sh makes a zip file CliniDeID.zip that does not have the needed platform specific scripts.
-After that script has run, then run ./scripts/makePlatformZip.sh Windows|Mac|CentOs|Ubuntu|RedHat to make a zip file CliniDeID-`OS`.zip
+  makes a zip file CliniDeID.zip that does not have the needed platform specific scripts.
+After that script has run, then run
+  '''
+./scripts/makePlatformZip.sh Windows|Mac|CentOs|Ubuntu|RedHat
+'''
+  to make a zip file CliniDeID-`OS`.zip

-The zip file contains a setupCliniDeID script to setup the installation and runCliniDeID and runCliniDeIDcommandLine to run the program in GUI or commandline mode.
+The ZIP file contains a setupCliniDeID script to setup the installation and runCliniDeID and runCliniDeIDcommandLine to run the program in GUI or commandline mode.

-The project can be run from within intelliJ with an included run configuration.
-It needs 28GB heap space to run.
+The project can be run from within IntelliJ with an included run configuration.
+It needs 28 GB heap space to run.

 ## Plugins